AtticusSims/AtticusSims.github.io/README.md

 - Smooth zoom and pan functionality
 - Responsive design for all device sizes

-### Admin Interface
+### Banner Coordinates

-The admin interface provides secure management of banner hotspot URLs.
-It is protected by a simple authentication system with default credentials.

-#### File Structure

-- `app/admin/page.tsx` - Main admin interface component
-- `app/admin/admin.module.css` - Admin interface styling
-- `app/api/banner-coords/route.ts` - API endpoint for banner coordinates
-- `banner_coords.json` - JSON file storing banner coordinates and URLs

-#### Authentication

-The admin interface uses simple authentication:

-- Default credentials:
-  - Username: `admin`
-  - Password: `admin`

-#### Managing Banner URLs

-1. Access the admin interface at `/admin`
-2. Log in with the default credentials
-3. Each banner region is displayed with its subject name and current URL
-4. Edit URLs directly in the input fields
-5. Click "Save Changes" to update the coordinates file
-6. Changes are immediately reflected in the banner viewer

-#### Security Notes

-For production deployment, consider implementing:

-- Stronger authentication mechanisms
-- Environment-based credential management
-- API route protection
+The banner coordinates and URLs are stored in a static JSON file at `public/data/banner-coords.json`.
+Each region in the banner is defined by:

-- Rate limiting
+- Subject name
-- Session management
+- URL
+- Coordinates (x, y, width, height)